harvy4002/mobile-police-script/README.md

 A script to parse a mobile CSV file to format it for volunteer search app

-Setup
+# Setup

-Make a folder
-drop the convert.ps1 script in the folder create another folder inside called data.
-Put the csv files in data.
+* Download the zip
+* Unzip and add the files you want to convert to the data folder
+* Shift+right-click in downloaded folder

 Run the script with: